Stages#

 [{'outputLane': 'StreamSelector_01OutputLane...', 'predicate': 'default'}]

-We need to pass a list of str which contains the predicates we want to add.
+This method accepts a list of str containing the predicate expressions you want to add.

 >>> stream_selector.add_predicates(['${record:value("/expense") >= 10000}', '${record:value("/expense") < -10000}'])